Summer programme starts 22 July

 Spring has brought its full display of abundant colour and diversity of leaf.

-Send your children to Forest School this May half term and lets them see what can be done in gardens large and small.
+Send your children to Forest School this summer and lets them see what we can learn about the woodland together.

 Spring 2026